Blog

 We saw this when an insurance company expanded to bilingual customers.

-Backchannel timing that worked perfectly for English-speaking Americans felt wrong to Japanese-speaking users, who expected more frequent acknowledgment.
+Timing that worked for English-speaking Americans felt wrong to Japanese-speaking users who expected more frequent acknowledgment.

 Research shows listeners judge conversational appropriateness largely through timing and prosody, not just words.